psf/pyperf/doc/api.rst

    be normalized per loop iteration (total of outter and inner loops).

-   *warmups* is an optional sequence of ``(loops: int, sample: float)`` tuples where *sample* must be greater than zero.
-Warmup samples must not be normalized per loop iteration, they must be "raw" samples.
+   *warmups* is an optional sequence of ``(loops: int, sample: float)`` tuples where *sample* must be greater than or equal to zero.
+Warmup samples are "raw samples", they must not be normalized per loop iteration.

    Samples must not be equal to zero.
 If a sample is zero, use more loop iterations: see :ref:`Runs, samples, warmups, outter and inner loops